Campus board: MoonBoard

 The MoonBoard is a rectangular 2.44 m by 3.25 m section of climbing wall, typically overhanging at 25 or 40 degrees, onto which climbing holds have been fixed in a dense grid-like fashion, with modern MoonBoards having almost 200 individual holds.
 The tool was first commercially manufactured by British climbers Ben Moon and Rich Simpson in 2005, as a copy of the tools that they and other leading British climbers were using at an informal indoor climbing gym called The School Room in Sheffield, England.
 Moon created earlier versions from wood in the late 1980s and 1990s, which he built with British climber Andy Pollitt as rudimentary indoor extreme training climbing walls that could fit into the basement of their house in Sheffield.

 Moon further developed the product and in 2016 released a version with LED lights on the climbing holds so that climbers could follow pre-set sequences that could be shared by MoonBoard users worldwide (i.e. the grid of holds are identical on each MoonBoard edition), and with almost 200 holds, the online database for MoonBoard users had over fifty thousand graded sequences for climbers to attempt.

 Kilter Board

-The Kilter Board system is a fixed-layout app-controlled climbing wall with light up holds.
-It is recommended to put a Kilter Board on an adjustable climbing wall frame, though the board can also be fixed at an 5º angle between Vertical and 70º overhanging.
+The Kilter Board system is a fixed-layout app-controlled climbing wall with illuminated holds.
 Like the MoonBoard, the Kilter Board was developed to create an International climbing system with a shared database where users can add problems and keep a log of their climbs.

-Kilter Board holds were shaped by US climber, artist, and hold shaper Ian Powell of Kilter Grips.
 The Original Kilter Board layout was tested and refined for over a year before the first board was released in 2018.
-There are now over 170k climbs in the Original Kilter Board database.
-The second layout, the crispier Fullride Layout, was shaped by Ian Powell with a guest set by Peter Juhl of Urban Plastix.
-The Kilter Board Fullride layout was released in 2020 and has an additional 18k+ climbs.
+There are now over 170 thousand climbs in the Kilter Board database.
+The Kilter Board Fullride layout was released in 2020 and has an additional 18 thousand climbs.
 The Kilter Board system has won the Climbing Business Journal Favorite Board System award every year since its advent in 2021.